Nikolai Fyodorov (philosopher): Philosophy

 Fyodorov was a futurist, who theorized about the eventual perfection of the human race and society (i.e., utopia), including radical ideas like immortality, revival of the dead, space and ocean colonization.

-He was an adamant defender of universalism and wanted universal rather than particular immortality and resurrection through something he called the common task of humanity He was a strong advocate of ancestor worship and saw people's genealogical and social relationships as reflecting their value and was critical of individualism as making people expendable.
+He was an adamant defender of universalism and wanted universal rather than particular immortality and resurrection through something he called the common task of humanity.
+He was a strong advocate of ancestor worship and saw people's genealogical and social relationships as reflecting their value and was critical of individualism as making people expendable.
 He was a strong advocate of religion and saw the Common Task as the proper interpretation of Christianity.

 Humankind's Common Task

 According to Fyodorov, "the aim of true progress can and must be the participation in a common task."
 For him, the Common Task meant "to regulate the forces of nature, to defeat death and bring ancestors back to life, so that they too would participate in the general resurrection."
-This ideas was so central to his philosophy that "whatever topic he wrote about, Fedorov brought in his main idea of the Common Task—how to achieve universal brotherhood, rationalise nature instead of merely exploiting her bounties, overcome death, resurrect the ancestors and create a united humanity worthy of governing the universe."
+This idea was so central to his philosophy that "whatever topic he wrote about, Fedorov brought in his main idea of the Common Task—how to achieve universal brotherhood, rationalise nature instead of merely exploiting her bounties, overcome death, resurrect the ancestors and create a united humanity worthy of governing the universe."

 Fyodorov argued that evolutionary process was directed towards increased intelligence and its role in the development of life.
 Humanity is the culmination of evolution, as well as its creator and director.
 Humans must therefore direct evolution where their reason and morality dictate.
 Fyodorov also argued that mortality is the most obvious indicator of the still imperfect, contradictory nature of humanity and the underlying reason for most evil and nihilism of humankind.
 Fyodorov stated that the struggle against death can become the most natural cause uniting all people of Earth, regardless of their nationality, race, citizenship or wealth (he called this the Common Task).

 Fyodorov thought that death and afterdeath existence should become the subject of comprehensive scientific inquiry, that achieving immortality and revival is the greatest goal of science, and that this knowledge must leave the laboratories and become the common property of all: "Everyone must be learning and everything be the subject of knowledge and action".